invertase/react-native-firebase/docs/core/initialize-apps.md

   storageBucket: 'x',
   messagingSenderId: 'x',
   projectId: 'x',

+  // enable persistence by adding the below flag
+  persistence: true,
 };

 // pluck values from your `google-services.json` file you created on the firebase console